The Bad News: Limiting Beliefs Are Blocking Your Success.

 Developing methods of identifying and circumventing these negative thought patterns and monologues is a critical step in building a healthy self-image and helping you to live a life you deem successful.

 Surprisingly enough, we have common limiting beliefs.
-Following is a list of nine quite common limiting beliefs that stop us from achieving our true potential along with some helpful tips for overcoming them.
-Some you may recognize from your own experience, .
+Following is a list of twelve quite common limiting beliefs that stop us from achieving our true potential along with some helpful tips for overcoming them.
+Some you may recognize from your own experience.

 Twelve Common Limiting Beliefs and